 Schedule Evaporative Cooler (Swamp Cooler) Winterization Service (If You Have One)

 Evaporative coolers are an excellent and eco-friendly way to cool your house with a smaller environmental impact.
 However, some annual services must be performed to keep your unit functioning properly.
-Winterizing your unit is a must and can often be dangerous due to the location of the cooler (usually on the roof) and is best performed by a trained professional.
-The qualified professional technician will make sure the process is done correctly, preventing any potential freeze damage and ensuring your unit a long life.
+Winterizing your unit is a must and can often be dangerous due to the cooler’s location (usually on the roof) and is best performed by a trained professional.
+The qualified professional technician will ensure the process is done correctly, preventing any potential freeze damage and ensuring your unit a long life.
 Give us a call to get your winterization scheduled!

 Program Your Thermostat